sota70/socket_framework/README.md

 # How to use this framework

-First, initialize Orchestrator.
+First, initialize Orchestrator.<br>
-Second, register callback to event.
+Second, register callback to event.<br>
-Finally, register events to Orchestrator with an event name.
+Finally, register events to Orchestrator with an event name.<br>
-All events have DisplayMessage property which is rendered in stdout every time a callback handles an event.
+All events have DisplayMessage property which is rendered in stdout every time a callback handles an event.<br>
 If the event has 3 listeners and they all set some message to DisplayMessage, 3 different messages are rendered in stdout.

 ## How to implement your own callbacks

-In this section, you will learn how to implement your own callbacks.
+In this section, you will learn how to implement your own callbacks.<br>
-There are 4 callbacks you must implement.
+There are 4 callbacks you must implement.<br>
-- PlayerJoin callback
+- PlayerJoin callback<br>
-- PlayerLeave callback
+- PlayerLeave callback<br>
-- ServerInput callback
+- ServerInput callback<br>
-- RecvMsg callback
+- RecvMsg callback<br>

-PlayerJoin callback is called when a new client joins the server.
+PlayerJoin callback is called when a new client joins the server.<br>
-PlayerLeave callback is called when a client leaves the server.
+PlayerLeave callback is called when a client leaves the server.<br>
-ServerInput callback is called when the server receives user input from server admin.
+ServerInput callback is called when the server receives user input from server admin.<br>
 RecvMsg callback is called when the server receives a message from a client.

 ### Make your own PlayerJoin callback